mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

 #### Issues nested cascade layers can solve

-Cascade layers also allow the creation of nested layers.
+Cascade layers allow the creation of nested layers.
 Each cascade layer can contain nested layers.

 For example, a component library may be imported into a `components` layer.
-The basic cascade layer puts the component library into an author origin precedence order, removing any specifity conflicts between it and other author styles.
-Within that `components` layer the developer can have various themes, each as a separate nested layer.
-The order of these nested theme layers can be defined based on media queries, such as viewport size or orientation.
-These nested layers provide a way to create themes that don't conflict and don't create any specificity conflicts.
-The ability to nest layers is very useful for component library, framework, third-party widget developers, and theming.
+A regular cascade layer will add the component library to the author origin, removing any specificity conflicts with other author styles.
+Within the `components` layer, a developer can choose to define various themes, each as a separate nested layer.
+The order of these nested theme layers can be defined based on media queries (see the [Layer creation and media queries](#layer_creation_and_media_queries) section below), such as viewport size or [orientation](/en-US/docs/Web/CSS/@media/orientation).
+These nested layers provide a way to create themes that don't conflict based on specificity.

+The ability to nest layers is very useful for anybody who works on developing component libraries, frameworks, third-party widgets, and themes.

 The ability to create nested layers also removes the worry of having conflicting layer names.
 We'll cover this in the [nested layer](#nested-layers) section.